cockroachdb/docs/v22.1/choose-a-deployment-strategy.md

 Such a deployment offers deep control, per vCPU on any cloud or infrastructure type, in multiple clouds and regions.
 Database operations backed by Cockroach Labs are provided by your team.

+- **Isolation**: Customers manage their own instance of CockroachDB software and infrastructure.
+- **CockroachDB version**: Choose when installing CockroachDB.
 - **Operations**: Self deployed and managed.
 Manual scaling.
 - **Cost**: Per vCPU on any cloud or infrastructure type.
 - **Support**: Provided by Cockroach Labs.
-- **Isolation**: Customers manage their own instance of CockroachDB software and infrastructure.
-- **Enterprise features**: available.
+- **Enterprise features**: Available.
 See [Enterprise Features](enterprise-licensing.html).

 ### Use cases

-- Most control over your environment.
+- Require complete control over the database environment.
 - Run in multi-cloud and inter-cloud deployments.
 - Run in a cloud, e.g. Azure, not supported by managed services.
 - Take advantage of Enterprise features.